rockobonaparte/cloaca/listcomp.md

 These are some notes on working with list comprehensions and particularly how to generate code for them.

+List comprehensions have been implemented to a certain level of ability.
+These notes are partially for posterity but also in case we have some holes in the implementation we have to redo.

 ## Parsing
 The actual Python grammar is much cleaner about detecting a list comprehension than the grammar I'm using for Cloaca.
 That Python3 grammar came from... somewhere.
 Maybe it's a really old Python grammar?